mo-sharif/codelit/README.md

 [![Mo Skool Demo](demos/moskool_demo.gif)](https://moskool.com)

+Mo Skool built on sharing knowledge about modern React frontend development through fun and interactive questions.
+Experience a new visual way to learn and master frontend programming languages.
+Mo Skool's ultimate mission is to provide this learning opportunity for all ages around the world.

+Sharing knowledge about React frontend development is what Mo Skool all about.
+Mo Skool makes learning React easy, curating important topics and segmenting courses by difficulty levels.
+Mo Skool delivers courses visually and interactively.

 [![Mo Skool Avanced React](demos/moskool_advanced_demo.gif)](https://moskool.com/courses/mo-pro)

-Mo Skool is a code learning platform featuring an all-new simple, interactive and fun way to learn and master frontend programming languages.
-Mo Skool's ultimate mission is to provide this learning opportunity for all ages around the world.

-Students are greeted with a short survey about their current coding skills, then the app will match students with a roadmap relates to their coding skills.
+Students are welcomed with a short survey about their current coding skills, then the app will match students with a roadmap relates to their coding skills.
 The roadmap is made of a series of short interactive questions, the student has the opportunity to interact with the question's code while looking at the real-time preview of the code.
 Students have the opportunity to learn about HTML, JavaScript, CSS, React, Styled-components, and other frontend topics.

 # Mo Skool MVP